Nyheimh/Hyke/README.md

 ## Overview

-Hyke is an application that allows users to view a trail within California.
+Hyke is an application that allows users to view a trail.
 The users are allowed to view, and add hikes they have trekked.

 <br>